What is Viet Nam's pathway to limit global warming to 1.5°C?

 Fuel shares refer only to energy demand of the sector.
 Deployment of synthetic fuels is not represented in these pathways.

-Viet Nam's government has recently implemented policies aimed at advancing the sector’s decarbonisation, with the objective of using only electricity and green energies for transportation by 2050.2 Viet Nam's abundant domestic metal resources position the country as a strong competitor in the electric vehicle supply chain.3 The implementation of adequate incentives for modal shifts and vehicle switching, such as measures for the development and use of public transports and subsidies for EVs and electric two-wheelers, can further accelerate the transport sector transition, which in turn would lead to reduced air pollution and improved health outcomes.
+Viet Nam's abundant domestic metal resources position the country as a strong competitor in the EV supply chain.6 The implementation of adequate incentives for modal shifts and vehicle switching, such as measures for the development and use of public transports and subsidies for EVs and electric two-wheelers, can further accelerate the transport sector transition, which in turn would lead to reduced air pollution and improved health outcomes.

 Viet Nam's transport sector direct CO₂ emissions (from energy demand)